 Not only can apprenticeships help you find and train for the skill sets you need in a tight job market, they can serve as a powerful retention tool as well.
 Apprentices often avoid high student loan debt that can stress workers.
 LendEDU recently published its third annual Student Loan Debt By School By State report, which found that average student loan debt borrower for the Class of 2017 came in at $28,288, which is up from the Class of 2016's $27,975.

 Apprenticeships can are a powerful way to hire and grow your company’s talent pool, help students avoid debt they can’t afford, and amplify your employer brand.
+View an infographic from our friends at Legal Zoom.

 Think your company could benefit from the implementation of an apprenticeship program?
 Check out Oleeo for Campus & Early Careers Recruiting today!